CenterForSpatialResearch/hnyc_census/Scripts/House/05_00_changeLog.md

 # House Number Sequence Generation & Merging Change Log
 This documents changes to Bo's original functions.

+### Date: 26 Feb 2020
+STATUS: getMergeSeq() can now be used as a wrapper function to get and merge sequences.
+This should be the only function accessed by users.
+For **documentation** on how to use this function, check the function's roxygen comments.

+Changes:
+- Introduced adaptive jump sizes for merge sequence step
+  - This asks users to set a jump size for each digit length, in the format of a vector, c(max_jump_2digithn, max_jump_3digithn, max_jump_4ormoredigithn).
+- Cleaned up code (removed old versions of code + comments)
+- getMergeSeq() now can incorporate both types of options- check params applied to get sequence and merge sequence (as e.g. jump sizes may differ for each stage)

+Remaining Issues (Low Priority):
+- Implement check direction for merge sequence, for now by default it is off
+- Incorporating jump size checks using getDirectionalHeads()
+  - can optimize code

 ### Date: 25 Feb 2020
 Remaining Issues:
 - **VERY HIGH**: How to deal with NAs?
 Right now, added new functionality to treat remove all NAs before sequence generation and simply fill down the SEQ for NA house numbers